Check out the best celebrity costumes of Halloween 2021

 Ariana Grande also shared an extreme makeover, dressing up as both the titular character from The Creature From The Black Lagoon and Audrey from The Little Shop Of Horrors.

-Also doubling up on costumes, Megan Thee Stallion transformed herself into Pinhead from The Punisher before channeling 101 Dalmatians‘ Cruella De Ville.
+Also doubling up on costumes, Megan Thee Stallion transformed herself into Pinhead from The Hellraiser before channeling 101 Dalmatians‘ Cruella De Ville.

 Lizzo was another star that had plenty of Halloween inspiration.
 First, she shared images of her out on the town as Baby Yoda before taking on Robin’s ex from cult ’90s film Bébé’s Kids.